National Resident Matching Program: Simple case

-The matching process begins with an attempt to match an applicant to the program most preferred on that applicant's rank order list.
+The matching process begins with an attempt to match an applicant to the program most preferred on that applicant's rank order list (ROL).
 If the applicant cannot be matched to that first choice program, an attempt is made to place the applicant into the second choice program, and so on, until the applicant is tentatively matched to a program that has an open position and who prefers that applicant or all the applicant's choices on the ROL have been exhausted.
 This process is carried out for all applicants until each applicant has either been tentatively matched to the most preferred choice possible or all choices submitted by all applicants have been exhausted.
 Tentative matches then become final.

 To understand how the current NRMP algorithm works, it is helpful to begin by considering the simpler case where there are no couples or secondary programs.

-As in the stable marriage problem, the basic goal it to match applicants to programs so that the results are "stable".
+As in the stable marriage problem, the basic goal is to match applicants to programs so that the results are "stable".
 "Stability" in this case means that there is no applicant A and program P such that both of the following are true: